Man Jumps Out Third-Story Window In Bogota SWAT Standoff After Violent Pursuit: Police

 Batista ultimately got away.

-That's when Batista barricaded himself inside the apartment, and after a few minutes, jumped out of the third floor balcony and fled on foot, according to Cole.
+That's when Batista barricaded himself inside the apartment, and after a few minutes, jumped out of the third floor balcony then fled on foot, according to Cole.

 A few minutes later, Batista was found hiding in a fenced in garbage disposal area and placed under arrest after a brief struggle.

 Batista was charged with several counts of hindering, resisting arrest, aggravated assault on police officers and eluding.
-He was transported to the Bergen County Jail for his first appearance.
+He was transported to the Bergen County Jail to await a first appearance in Central Judicial Processing Court in Hackensack to await his first appearance.

 Click here to sign up for Daily Voice's free daily emails and news alerts.